 - Marijuana.
 Cannabis laws seem to be ever-changing in California and are different for medical users than recreational users.
 As of the beginning of 2018, law enforcement will treat marijuana similar to alcohol.
 This means that any open receptacle of a marijuana based-products, including edibles and vaporizers, can constitute an infraction if you are driving.
 However, a closed container and general possession is legal.
 Additionally, you may face a DUI for weed consumption if your blood tests positive for THC while you are driving.

 - Cocaine and crack.
 These stimulants are highly addictive.
 As schedule II controlled substances, any possession or distribution of cocaine-based drugs is unlawful.

 - Opioids.
-These controlled substances are so prevalent that they have become the cause of a national crisis.
 Anyone convicted of illegal possession or distribution of illegal opioids like heroin or even prescriptions like oxycodone, hydrocodone, oxymorphone, hydromorphone, fentanyl or Vicodin faces stiff penalties.

 - Methamphetamines, Amphetamines and Methylphenidates.
 Psychostimulant drugs are one of the leading causes of overdoses among teens and young adults.
 Brand-name drugs like Adderall, Ritalin, Concerta, Desoxyn, Vyvanse, Procentra, Methalin and Dexedrine contain psychostimulants